julie-forman-kay-lab/SPyCi-PDB/joss/paper.md

 between pairs of atoms according to the pairs derived from the experimental template.
 It utilizes an algorithm that matches atom names of each residue with allowance for multiple assignments for `noe`.
-The `jc` module uses the Karplus curve, a simple cosine function, to back-calculate the desired J-couplings according to residue number as provided by the experimental template file [need reference to Karplus curve].
+The `jc` module uses the Karplus curve, a simple cosine function, to back-calculate the desired J-couplings according to residue number as provided by the experimental template file [@Perez2001].
 Finally, the `smfret` module takes into consideration residue pairs and a scale factor to adjust for dye size from the experimental setup to back-calculate distances between two CA atoms.
 The remaining 4 modules (`cs`, `saxs`, `rh`, `rdc`) call upon third-party academic software: UCBShift for chemical shifts [@Li2020],